Penangite Chinese

-Most Chinese Penangites are the descendants of Chinese colonists, traders, accountants, merchants, labourers and immigrants from southern China who moved to the Penang between the 18th and 20th centuries.
+Most Chinese Penangites are the descendants of Chinese traders, accountants, merchants, labourers and immigrants from southern China who moved to the Penang between the 18th and 20th centuries.
 By the mid-19th century, George Town, the capital city of Penang, was home to a significant Peranakan community, also known as the King's Chinese due to their loyalty to the British crown.
 Under British colonial rule, Penang continued to experience increasing Chinese immigration throughout the 19th century.
 As the largest group of Penangite Chinese are ethnic Hokkiens (38% of the Chinese penangite population in 1957) who came from southern Fujian Province, home to the Hokkien language, Penang Hokkien was gradually developed and is now widely used by Penangites for daily communication.

 Penang's Chinese have been well-represented within Malaysia and also internationally in various professional, political, economic and other fields.
 To date, Penang is the only state in Malaysia where the position of the Chief Minister, who leads the state government, has been continuously held by an ethnic Chinese since independence.
 Renowned figures, including Jimmy Choo and Nicol David, hailed from Penang and have contributed greatly in raising the country's profile internationally.